 GMAT sentence correction aims to test your ability to identify common grammatical errors.
 It assesses your written English skills to see whether you can understand long and complex sentences with clarity.
 The whole sentence or a part of it will be underlined, which can contain up to two errors.
 You will be provided with five options, of which the first option will be identical to the underlined part of the sentence and you need to select the option which makes the sentence free from any errors.
 You can expect between 11 to 16 sentence correction questions in your GMAT exam.

-Types of Questions in GMAT Sentence Correction
+GMAT Sentence Correction Topics

 There are a few common errors that are tested in the GMAT sentence correction part.
 Being able to recognise the error type in the questions can help you in getting a better score in the exam since you will be aware of how you need to approach the question.
 Let’s take a look at some of the common errors: